longfeiWan9/BuiltIn-Actor-API/Storage Power Actor.md

 # Storage Power Actor

+Strorage power actor is responsible for keeping track of the storage power allocated at each storage miner.

-The ActorCode for storage power built-in actor is *hex*"0004" which will be used to call methods in storage power actor.
+The ActorCode for storage power built-in actor is `hex"0004"` which will be used to call methods in storage power actor.
+You also need to specify method number of which method you want to invoke.
+Please refer the each method for its method number.

 ### CreateMiner